The Complete Guide to Achilles Tendon Rupture

 What is the recovery process after tearing my Achilles tendon?

-Ideally, we would test a patient’s calf strength and power using our force dynamometer prior to injury (such as with our baseline movement analysis session).
+Ideally, we would test a patient’s calf strength and power using our force dynamometer before injury (such as with our baseline movement analysis session).
 Since this is not always feasible, we will test the non-injured side as soon as possible to get an objective strength measurement, which can be used as a target for the injured side.

 walking-boot-achilles-tendon-rupture-1024x373

 Your foot and ankle may be immobilized or in a brace for up to 8 weeks, whether you have had surgery or not.
-The amount of ankle dorsiflexion (where the foot is lifted up) is limited in the initial stages to reduce stress on the healing tendon.
+The amount of ankle dorsiflexion (where the foot is lifted) is limited in the initial stages to reduce stress on the healing tendon.
 You will also use heel lifts in the first few months to reduce the stress placed on the healing tendon and to reduce the risk of tendon elongation.
 Tendon elongation can lead to permanent functional deficits, such as the inability to perform a full range of motion heel raise.

 Early functional rehabilitation is the most important factor for tendon healing.
 For more information about the structure and function of tendons, and how they respond to load, check out our tendon pain blog post